User Research Project

 Starting Hypothesis

-- Misuse of Shopping Cart Functionality: The shopping cart is frequently used in ways unrelated to its core purpose (e.g., as a Wishlist), rather than facilitating purchases.
+- MISUSE OF THE SHOPPING CART: The shopping cart is frequently used in ways unrelated to its core purpose (e.g., as a Wishlist), rather than facilitating purchases.

-- Unexpected Checkout Costs: Additional fees (e.g., shipping, taxes) revealed at checkout lead to a higher drop-off rate.
+- UNEXPECTED CHECKOUT COST: Additional fees (e.g., shipping, taxes) revealed at checkout lead to a higher drop-off rate.

-Immersive online shopping: Users increasingly expect an online shopping experience that closely mirrors real-life interactions.
+Users crave an online shopping experience that closely mirrors real-life interactions.

-Transparency: Users value transparent, detailed product information, and customer support when buying items online.
+Users value transparent product information, and customer support when buying items online.

 User Personas: Main Characteristics